In year 8 students have 25 lessons a week, these are allotted as follows:

 Spring term

-• Sherlock Holmes short stories
+• The Sherlock Holmes short stories

 Key concept – curiosity: crime and punishment